team-eureka/ChromeCast-OTA/README.md

 This is included in all of my released rooted images on XDA after 11/1/2013, and will run automatically.

-If you are a ROM developer and want to use this code, it needs to be called from clear_flash_counter as it requires running as root.
-Do not forget to put it in a infinite loop incase it exits with an error.,
+If you are a ROM developer and want to use this code, it needs to be called from clear_crash_counter as it requires running as root.
+Do not forget to put it in a infinite loop incase it exits with an error.

 <b>Disclaimer:</b>